special introductory

 See, that's the crazy thing - you wouldn't expect a 60-year-old woman with a penis to be a "sex symbol," but sometimes a generation just gets so caught up in the flash and pizzazz and lack of anything interesting happening elsewhere in the mainstream music world that it just latches onto the first effeminate object that makes its way down the street.
 Alanis, for example.
-That broad in No Doubt, for another example.
-Man, I dig the word "broad."
+That singer in No Doubt, for another example.
 Madonna actually is capable of writing (or at least co-writing) a great song; she's proven that time and time and time after time again.
 But I'll be hogtied if she can figure out the difference between "worthwhile music" and "dullsville filler."
 If you're not in the mood to read the rest of this review, just go buy the greatest hits album.
 It's pretty friggin' great.

 Was I talking about anything at all?
 Oh yes!
 This CD.
 Well, it's a ripoff.
 A way to cheat you and I, the foolish consumers.
 See, I was checking out the $6.00 CDs at a street fair the other day and hooee!
 But it had some good stuff!
 Lots of stuff I already had like Yes' Close To The Edge and Ministry's The Land Of Rape And Honey, but I also ran across some killer cheapies that I'd never seen used before, like The Damned's Music For Pleasure (which is supposed to suck, but I enjoyed it quite a bit!) and the Angry Samoans' Unboxed Set, which is basically every song they ever recorded on one disc.
 Ha!
 So anyway, I've got those two, then I'm kinda considering this Swans CD and the Chuck D solo album when I run across this CD.
 It's got a big picture of Madonna on the top, and all the songs seem to have a dance theme.
 So three things run through my mind.
 (1) I have to pick a third CD because it's 3 for $15, so I'd only be hurting myself by leaving it at two for $12.
 (2) I could review the Madonna CD, and hey!
 Maybe it's as good as You Can Dance!
 (3) My girlfriend is looking really pissed off because it's about a trillion degrees and we're supposed to be walking to Central Park to watch dogs swim.
 So I paid for it and we went on our way.
 And the CD is completely fucking awful.
 It's this stupid early '80s-sounding shit German new wave moronic piece of shit crap ass with background vocals by a woman who may or may not be "Madonna."
 You'd have to ask her.
 Dear God, this fucking blows.
 Again, don't be tricked by the huge pic of Madonna on the cover.
 If this is actually her singing back-up, it's the most annoying performance of her career (followed closely by I'm Breathless).
 Consider yourself warned!